Reviewing Bragg Gaming Group (NASDAQ:BRAG) & Bragg Gaming Group (OTCMKTS:BRGGF)

 |N/A

-Bragg Gaming Group has a consensus target price of $19.00, suggesting a potential upside of 177.37%.
+Bragg Gaming Group presently has a consensus price target of $19.00, suggesting a potential upside of 170.27%.

 Summary